 - a.
-Explain that participants can describe the characteristics of a man: how he looks, acts and behaves.
-It may be helpful to ask the group to explain what distinguishes a man from a woman. - b.
-Tell the groups to write down their responses on post it notes and stick them to the flip chart titled 'man.'
+Explain that participants can describe the characteristics of a man: such as how he looks.
+It may be helpful to ask the group to explain what distinguishes a man from a woman. - Tell the groups to write down their responses on post it notes and stick them to the flip chart titled 'man.'
 Alternatively, they can also draw pictures, symbols, role play, or simply discuss their thoughts.

-- 6. After the participants have finished describing what it means to be man, tell each group to write the word "woman" on a post-it note and stick it at the top of the second piece of paper. - 7.
+- After the participants have finished describing what it means to be man, tell each group to write the word "woman" at the top of the second piece of paper. - 7.
 Ask the groups to answer the question: